 Fit system?
 Yes Fully adjustable Custom Dial

-Designed for young riders looking to maximise comfort and style without much adjustment and fuss, the HUSK JR is a lightweight helmet that makes it easy to stay comfortable and safe.
+Designed for young riders looking to maximize comfort and style without much adjustment and fuss, the HUSK JR is a lightweight helmet that makes it easy to stay comfortable and safe.

 Its sharp and minimalistic design makes your child look the part on the ski slopes.
-In terms of safety it comes equipped with Salomon's EPS4D technology which means that this helmet maximises energy absorption.
+In terms of safety, it comes equipped with Salomon's EPS4D technology which means that this helmet maximizes energy absorption.

 It also comes with optimal ventilation.
-The strategically placed air-vents creates a continuous airflow that keeps your child’s head nice and comfortable and helps the goggles stay fog-free.
+The strategically placed air vents create a continuous airflow that keeps your child’s head nice and comfortable and helps the goggles stay fog-free.

-Lastly, there is an adjustable dial, comfort ear pads and a seamless goggle integration to make this a helmet that cuts the hassle when going for the next adventure.
+Lastly, there is an adjustable dial, comfortable ear pads, and a seamless goggle integration to make this a helmet that cuts the hassle when going for the next adventure.
 All in all, this is a great choice for the young ones in the family hanging out in the piste.
 Also, the price point is not bad.